Piscatoris/backwater-refresh/README.md

 # Backwater Refresh

-Backwater Refresh is a RuneLite Plugin Hub plugin that customises the CPU-intensive **Backwater Sailing** area in OSRS.
+Backwater Refresh is a performance‑focused RuneLite Plugin Hub plugin that updates the **Backwater Sailing** area in OSRS with lighter visuals.

-The plugin focuses on visual clarity and performance by hiding or replacing Backwater bubbles and optionally adding tile markers and custom chat messages.
+The plugin focuses on visual clarity and FPS by optionally hiding cosmetic, CPU‑intensive bubbles, swapping the fetid pools for thick backwater tanglegrass, and offering custom chat messages to maintain flavour.

 ---